INCORPORATION PACKAGE (California S and C-corporations): $1000 total

 The most common reason for those incorporating a business in California to choose an S corporation is to have “pass-through” tax liability in which the S corporation is treated like a partnership.
 This means that the income, gains, losses, deductions, and credits of the S corporation pass through to its members for reporting on their personal income tax returns.

 In contrast, the income of a C corporation is taxable by federal and state governments at the corporate tax rate.
 This leads to "double taxation", because (1) the corporation pays tax on its income, and (2) the shareholders pay tax on dividends received from the corporation.
-However, corporate tax rates are generally lower than individual tax rates, and other methods exist that diminish the effects of double taxation.
+However, corporate tax rates are generally lower than individual tax rates, and there are steps you can take that will diminish the effects of double taxation.